What is a Passive Trust?

-For example, let's say John Doe is in a shaky marriage and wants to make sure $1 million of hisgoes to his children rather than his second wife, whom he many divorce.
-He the in a passive trust for his children.
+For example, let's say John Doe is in a shaky marriage and wants to make sure $1 million of his money goes to his children rather than his second wife, whom he many divorce.
+He puts the money in a passive trust for his children.

-The children are only 10 and 8 years old, but when they turn 18, they trustee manages the on behalf of the children rather than on behalf of John Doe.have access to and control over the assets.
-In the meantime, John's wife cannot touch the assets, and a
+The children are only 10 and 8 years old, but when they turn 18, they will have access to and control over the assets.
+In the meantime, John's wife cannot touch the assets, and a trustee manages the money on behalf of the children rather than on behalf of John Doe.

-Passive trusts are a way to ensure thatreceive assets as intended, but they also that the benefactor gives up control over the assets.
-Additionally, age is typically the only condition of a passive trust, meaning that the can't withhold from the trust if, say, John's children do something of which he disapproves, such as dropping out of college.
-The children simply must be at least 18 years old to obtain full control over the .
+Passive trusts are a way to ensure that beneficiaries receive assets as intended, but they also mean that the benefactor gives up control over the assets.
+Additionally, age is typically the only condition of a passive trust, meaning that the trustee can't withhold funds from the trust if, say, John's children do something of which he disapproves, such as dropping out of college.
+The children simply must be at least 18 years old to obtain full control over the money.